5 Things You Didn't Know About Me

 He is ‘Tuffnut’ in the hugely successful Oscar nominated Dreamworks animated film HOW TO TRAIN YOUR DRAGON.
 He will reprise his role using a more effeminate voice for the sequel HOW TO TRAIN YOUR DRAGON 2, which is an original sequel.
 He also voices ‘Tuffnut’ in the Cartoon Network show Dragons, ‘Robbie’ on Disney’s GRAVITY FALLS, and ‘Brad’ opposite Mandy Moore on Fox’s new quarter hour show HIGH SCHOOL USA! written by Dino Stamatopoulos.

 T.J.
-Miller first came to audience’s attention in 2008 when he starred in the J.J.
+Miller first came to audience’s attention (negatively and positively) in 2008 when he starred in the J.J.
 Abrams

 blockbuster hit CLOVERFIELD.
 The Sci-Fi thriller made many people motion sick and opened number one at the box office.
 Soon after he appeared in Mike Judge’s EXTRACT and starred in the ABC comedy series “Carpoolers” opposite of Jerry O’Connell which was canceled mostly because of the writer's strike.
 He likes to think.
 Miller has also had two short films at Sundance, he wrote and starred in the short SUCCESSFUL ALCOHOLICS, later called ‘hilarious’ by The New York Times and last year’s I’M HAVING A DIFFICULT TIME KILLING MY PARENTS, which he also stars in and wrote but The New York Times is kinda giving it the brush off.